West Silvertown, Newham

 In the vicinity of Pontoon Dock, 62 acres of derelict land is (perhaps) to be regenerated as “London’s new creative capital”, as shown in the CGI visualisation above.
 Unable to find inspiration in London, the developers turned to New York for ideas – and propose to create a Docklands version of Manhattan’s Meatpacking District (not during its countercultural phase but its more recent upscale transformation).
 In addition to up to 3,000 homes, there will of course be a new public space, restaurants and other leisure facilities – and there may be a retail zone that consists of so-called ‘brand pavilions’ that are more interactive exhibitions than shops.
 The proposals also include a new bridge across the Royal Victoria Dock to connect The Silvertown (as they want to call it) with the forthcoming Elizabeth line (Crossrail) station at Custom House.

 In March 2018 Starwood Capital and LendLease Group were reported to be in exclusive talks to buy out the rights from the consortium that developed this plan.
-Whether the buy-out goes ahead and, if it does, whether the plan stays the same under the new owners (or whether it is instead centred on an Indian ‘peace’ theme park) are just the latest uncertainties in a saga that has dragged on for countless years now.
+Whether the buy-out goes ahead and, if it does, whether the plan stays the same under the new owners (or whether it is instead centred on an Indian ‘peace’ theme park) are just the latest uncertainties in a saga that has dragged on for at least eight years.